nigelredding/act65.github.io/_posts/2016-4-3-PAPERREVIEW_BuildingMachines.md

 ##### Physics

-> But incorporating a physics-engine-based representation could (it) help DQNs learn to play games ... faster and (in a) more general way?
+> … incorporating a physics-engine-based representation could help DQNs learn to play games ... faster and (in a) more general way?

 Are we sure we want to base thought in physics?
 Intuitively it makes sense, we live in the physical world, and everything we build is, in some sense, physical.
 But does this apply to machines living in the digital world?
 I think it requires more thought.